Skip navigation |

 How do I become an EAL teacher?

 In order to teach (and be paid as a qualified teacher) in maintained primary and secondary schools in England, you will need to have qualified teacher status.
 Currently you cannot qualify as an EAL specialist directly.
 You first need to take initial teacher training either as a class teacher in a primary school or a subject teacher in a secondary school.
-The TDA website explains possible routes and courses.
+The Teaching Agency website explains possible routes and courses.

 Read more: How do I become an EAL teacher? »